 You've got days of motorbiking or cycling, sunsets, natural hot springs and climbing volcanoes ahead of you.
 Why not start planning for your time there with our guide?

-If staying in Myogalpa (like we did), then there's no need to take a taxi; there are decent hostels within a 10-minute walk.
+If staying in Myogalpa (like we did), then there's no need to take a taxi; there are decent hostels within a 10-minute walk (a popular option is Yogi's Hostel)

-If you plan on staying on the other side of the island, then there are buses throughout the day but they're not too frequent so you might want to find some private transport.
+If you plan on staying on the other side of the island (tip: El Jardin de la Vida is highly recommended!), then there are busses throughout the day but they're not too frequent so you might want to find some private transport.

 TOTAL COST: 77 CORDOBAS | TOTAL TIME: 3-4 HOURS